Samir0511/Lumineux-Beauty/README.md

 ### Support

-If you have any questions or run into any issues, please refer to our support documentation or contact us through our ThemeForest profile page.
+If you have any questions, run into any issues, or need assistance, please feel free to reach out.

+*   **Email for Support**: samirnakrani1221@gmail.com
+*   **ThemeForest**: You can also contact us through our [ThemeForest profile page](https://themeforest.net/user/renderly).

 We're here to help!

 Thank you for choosing Lumineux by Renderly.